The Trinity in art: Less common types of depiction

 Stained glass window depicting the Trinity in three persons.
 Saint Martin church, Courgenard, France.

 Especially in the 15th century, and in the less public form of illuminated manuscripts, there was experimentation with many solutions to the issues of depicting the three persons of the Trinity.
-The depiction of the Trinity as three identical persons is rare, because each person of the Trinity is considered to have distinct attributes.
+The depiction of the Trinity as three identical persons ("triandric") is rare, because each person of the Trinity is considered to have distinct attributes.
 Nonetheless, the earliest known depiction of God the Father as a human figure, on the 4th century Dogmatic Sarcophagus, shows the Trinity as three similar bearded men creating Eve from Adam, probably with the intention of affirming the consubstantiality recently made dogma in the Nicene Creed.
 There are many similar sarcophagi, and occasional images at intervals until a revival of the iconography in the 15th century.
 The depiction was seen as controversial and was stated formally to be not approved nor prohibited, but merely tolerated by Pope Benedict XIV in the 18th century.
-Even rarer is the depiction of the Trinity as a single anthropoid figure with three faces (Latin "Vultus Trifons"), because the Trinity is defined as three persons in one Godhead, not one person with three attributes (this would imply Modalism, which is defined as heresy in traditional Orthodox Christianity).
+Even rarer is the depiction of the Trinity as a single anthropoid figure with three faces (Latin: Vultus Trifrons), because the Trinity is defined as three persons in one Godhead, not one person with three attributes (this would imply Modalism, which is defined as heresy in traditional Orthodox Christianity).
 Such "Cerberus" depictions of the Trinity as three faces on one head were mainly made among Catholics during the 15th to 17th centuries, but were condemned after the Catholic Council of Trent, and again by Pope Urban VIII in 1628, and many existing images were destroyed.

 The Trinity may also be represented abstractly by symbols, such as the triangle (or three triangles joined together), trefoil or the triquetra—or a combination of these.
 Sometimes a halo is incorporated into these symbols.
 The use of such symbols are often found not only in painting but also in needlework on tapestries, vestments and antependia, in metalwork and in architectural details.